flying-tiger/tec_util/README.md

 Starting with the 2017 R1 release, Tecplot 360EX ships with a Python API that largely eliminates the need for macro files.
-This software provides a Python module and an associated set of command line bindings for several common operations that I used to implement using macro files.
+This software provides a Python module and an associated set of command line bindings for several common operations that I use to implement using macro files.

 ## Command-Line Summary